samuel-book/stroke_outcome/_sources/intro.md

 UW-mRS incorporates both treatment effect and patient perceived quality of life as a single outcome measure for stroke trials.

-UW-mRS scores are based on a pooled analysis of 2,000+ patients.
+UW-mRS scores are based on a pooled analysis of 20,000+ patients (Wang et al.)
-From  Wang X, Moullaali TJ, Li Q, Berge E, Robinson TG, Lindley R, et al.
-Utility-Weighted Modified Rankin Scale Scores for the Assessment of Stroke Outcome.
-Stroke.
-2020 Aug 1;51(8):2411-7.

 | mRS Score | 0    | 1    | 2    | 3    | 4    | 5     | 6    |
 |-----------|------|------|------|------|------|-------|------|